100 Notable alumni of

 -

-Christopher Addison, 1st Viscount Addison, KG, PC, FRCS, was a British medical doctor and politician.
+Christopher Addison, 1st Viscount Addison, was a British medical doctor and politician.
 A member of the Liberal and Labour parties, he served as Minister of Munitions during the First World War and was later Minister of Health under David Lloyd George and Leader of the House of Lords under Clement Attlee.

 -